 The Best Liquid For Smoothies

-Water is great when you have nuts or yogurt in there as protein.
+Water is great when you use nuts or yogurt as protein.

-Nut milk or dairy milk is best when using protein powder or egg white as protein and seeds, yolk, or avocado as a healthy fat.
+Nut milk or dairy milk works best if you are using protein powder or egg white as protein, and seeds, yolk or avocado as a healthy fat.

 Frequently Asked Questions